JonElsey/python-fundamentals-course/_episodes/07-cond.md

 {: .language-python}

 If you are operating a boat, for carrying passengers of working offshore, you need to know that it will be save to go to sea.
-Ideally you wouldn't want to have passengers transported if the wave height is above 3 metres
+Ideally you wouldn't want to have passengers transported if the wave height is above 3 metres.

 Let's look at our wave data, and find which months we can operate the boats, based on the monthly mean wave-height.